r0hit2005/opencv/doc/tutorials/core/how_to_use_OpenCV_parallel_for_/how_to_use_OpenCV_parallel_for_.markdown

 ----

 The goal of this tutorial is to show you how to use the OpenCV `parallel_for_` framework to easily parallelize your code.
-To illustrate the concept, we will write a program to perform a convoltion operation over an image.
+To illustrate the concept, we will write a program to perform a convolution operation over an image.
-The full tutorial code is [here](https://github.com/opencv/opencv/blob/master/samples/cpp/tutorial_code/core/how_to_use_OpenCV_parallel_for_/how_to_use_OpenCV_parallel_for_.cpp).
+The full tutorial code is [here]().

 Precondition